The Truth About Purple Weed: What It Is & Why It’s Purple

 Granddaddy Purple and Purple Haze are fan favorites for their strong potency.
 However, plenty of green strains offer the same powerful effects.

-The quality or potency of weed depends on cultivation methods, terpene content, and the cannabinoids present in it.
+The quality or potency of weed depends on cultivation methods, terpene content, and the cannabinoids it contains.

 The Truth About Purple Weed: What It Is & Why It's Purple